Heart, kidney and metabolic disease – shaping new diagnostic and treatment targets

 Session 4.
 The BSH and UKKA lectures: Dispelling the myths

-Chairs: Carys Barton, Heart Failure Nurse Consultant, Imperial NHS Foundation Trust, London; Chair, British Society for Heart Failure; and Dr Kathrine Parker, Highly Specialist Renal Pharmacist, Manchester University NHS Foundation Trust; UKKA Academic Vice President
+Chairs: Mrs Carys Barton, Heart Failure Nurse Consultant, Imperial NHS Foundation Trust, London; Chair, British Society for Heart Failure; and Miss Kathrine Parker, Highly Specialist Renal Pharmacist, Manchester University NHS Foundation Trust; Honorary Lecturer, University of Manchester; UK Kidney Association Academic Vice President; Chair-Elect, UK Renal Pharmacy Group

-14:50 AKI, RAASi and nephroprotection Dr Jonathan Murray, Consultant Nephrologist, South Tees NHS Foundation Trust
+14:50 AKI, RAASi and nephroprotection Professor Jonathan Murray, Consultant Nephrologist, South Tees NHS Foundation Trust; Honorary Professor, School of Health and Life Sciences, Teesside University, Middlesbrough

 15.20 Discussion